-Cougar Time is an enrichment/intervention period designed to be offered during the school day and is in place for all students.
-It is a 25 minute time period for enrichment/remediation of class concepts; it may also be used to make up work, tests, and/or quizzes.
-Cougar Time is incorporated into the daily schedule and is mandatory instructional time for all students.
+Cougar PAWS is an enrichment/intervention plan designed to be offered during the school day that is in place for all students.
+Thirty (30 minutes) are set aside each period on Tuesday for enrichment/remediation of class concepts.
+The time may be used to make up work, tests, and/or quizzes.
+Cougar PAWS is incorporated into the daily schedule and is mandatory instructional time within the schedule for all students.